cube-alchemy/cube-alchemy/docs/api/analytics_assets.md

-# Hypercube Components
+# Hypercube Analyitics Assets

-These methods let you see what's available and how everything is defined in your hypercube.
+These methods let you see what is available and how your dimensions, metrics and queries are defined in your hypercube.

 ## Get Dimensions